Near Threshold Computation of Partitioned Ring Learning With Error (RLWE) Post Quantum Cryptography on Reconfigurable Architecture: Cluster Algorithms

 \subsection{DBSCAN}

-The DBSCAN algorithm works on the assumption that clusters are in high-density regions and outliers tend to be in low-density regions.
-Unlike the K-Means algorithm, DBSCAN does not require the declaration of number of clusters beforehand.
+DBSCAN cluster algorithm works on the assumption that clusters are in high-density regions and outliers tend to be in low-density regions.
+Unlike the K-Means algorithm, DBSCAN does not require the number of clusters beforehand.
 This algorithm finds the number of clusters \cite{dbscan} based on two parameters $\bold{epsilon}$ and $\bold{minpoint}$.
 The $\bold{epsilon:}$ is a radius of the circle around a particular point that is to be considered as in the neighborhood of the other point.
 The $\bold{minpoint:}$ is the threshold on the least number of points in the circle to be considered as core points.
-To find the cluster DBSCAN choose any arbitrary point p that has not been visited before and takes all the points density-reachable from p with respect to epsilon and minpoints then a cluster is started.
-If there are less number of points than the minpoints, p point consider noise.
+At the first step of DBSCAN choose an arbitrary point $p$.
+DBSCAN assumes a circle which radious is $\bold{epsilon}$ and centre is at $p$.
+All the data points comes under this circle is gropued in a cluster.
+If there are less number of points than the $\bold{minpoint}$, $p$ point is considered as noise.
 In a newly created cluster, if all points are marked as accessed, then same process used to deal with unvisited points and create a new cluster.
 This process will continue until all points are marked in cluster or noise.
 The main advantage of DBSCAN algorithm over the other algorithm is that it can identify the outlier point as a noise.
 The time complexity of this algorithm is $\mathcal{O}(n)$ for reasonable epsilon.
+As shown in Table \ref{tab:dbscan}, the DBSCAN algorithm creates 6 clusters.
+However the offline voltage calibration algorithms stated in Sec. \ref{sec:algo} merge 6 clusters into 3 FPGA partitons, such as (i)\textbf{FPGA Partition-1}: $Cluster-1$, $Cluster-2$ and $Cluster-6$ placed into FPGA Partition-1 where $V_{ccint}$=0.96. (ii)\textbf{FPGA Partition-2}: contain $Cluster-3$ where $V_{ccint}$=0.98. (iii)\textbf{FPGA Partition-3}: $Cluster-4$ and $Cluster-5$ placed into FPGA Partition-3 where $V_{ccint}$=0.97.